Shuvra-458/Transcriptor/README.md

 - FFmpeg(Multimedia framework used to handle audio, video and image processing.
 Required for OpenAI's Whisper model)

-- tqdm(for the progress bar that indicates the status of the process)

 - argparse(for command line arguement)

 - json(to save the output in json format)